MRepoApp/magisk-modules-repo-util/README.md

 ```
 - `repo_name`: the name of your magisk module repository
 - `repo_url`: this field need to end with `/`
-- `repo_branch`: this field is defined for the git command
+- `repo_branch`: this field is defined for the git
 - `sync_mode`: `git` or `rsync`
 - `max_num_module`: the maximum number of keeping old version modules, the default value is `3`
 - `show_log`: the default value is `true`.
 If this field is `false`, the log will never be stored.